Buffalo Wild Wings Beef Tallow Ingredients: Complete List and Analysis (2026)

 For years, people have sent emails to update the cooking oil map saying “this BWW uses soybean oil” while national BWW policy is to use beef tallow.
 While some Buffalo Wild Wings Go locations use soybean oil, and are not added to the map because of this, all official BWW locations use tallow in their fryers.
 Others have expressed skepticism that there must be additives, which makes sense.

 Buffalo Wild Wings’ use of beef tallow was originally reported when a vegan group became enraged after finding out even their “cauliflower wings” were cooked in animal fats.
+The wings, the fries, and everything else in their fryers are cooked in beef tallow.

 Thanks to Jo for submitting this information.